simrankirtania/Hospital-ER-Analysis/README.md

 The analysis uses a hospital emergency room patient-level dataset containing information such as:

+- The analysis uses a hospital emergency room patient-level dataset containing information such as:
-- Patient ID
+- Patient ID: Unique identifier assigned to each patient.
-- Patient name
+- Patient name: Name of the patient.
-- Gender
+- Gender: Patient’s gender.
-- Age
+- Age: Patient’s age.
-- Admission date
+- Admission date: Date the patient was admitted.
-- Race
+- Race: Patient’s racial background.
-- Wait time
+- Wait time: Time the patient waited for care.
-- Department referral
+- Department referral: Department to which the patient was referred.
-- Admission status
+- Admission status: Patient’s admission or discharge status.
-- Patient satisfaction score
+- Patient satisfaction score: Patient’s rating of their care experience.
-- Arrival time/day information
+- Arrival time/day information: Time and day the patient arrived.
-- Case Manager assignment
+- Case Manager assignment: Case manager assigned to the patient.

 The reporting period covers **April 2023 to October 2024**, with **9,216 patient visits**.